Optimization

 Parameters:

 • func (function) - Callable function or class representing the objective function to be minimized.
-Recommended pySODM.optimization.log_posterior_probability.
+Recommended using pySODM.optimization.log_posterior_probability.

 • x_start (list or 1D np.ndarray) - Starting estimate for the search algorithm.
 Length must equal the number of provided bounds.